Gassandrid/ewan.my/content/Notes/Introducing Islam/Islam Introduction Syllabus Day.md

 ### The United States

-Muslims speak all kinds of languages, represnt many ethniciities, and are ==Athe most diverse religion in the USA!==.
+Muslims speak all kinds of languages, represent many ethnicities, and are ==The most diverse religion in the USA!==.